lehins/tutorials/Haskell/containers/containers.md

 instance Show Person where
   show (Person fName lName g) = fName ++ ' ':lName ++ " (" ++ show g ++ ")"

+type Employees = Map.Map SSN Person
 ```

-I would like to stress how important `Eq` and `Ord` instances of a key actually
+I would like to stress how important `Eq` and `Ord` instances of a data type
-are.
-Because they are used for underlying representation of a `Map`, providing
+used as a key actually are.
+Because they are essential for underlying representation
-incomplete or incorrect instances for these classes will lead to some strange
+of a `Map`, providing incomplete or incorrect instances for these classes will
-behavior of your data mappings, therefore, either make sure you know what you are
+lead to some strange behavior of your data mappings, therefore, either make sure
-doing when creating custom instances, or use derived instances, as they are
+you know what you are doing when creating custom instances, or use derived
-always safe.
+instances, as they are always safe.

 Because Social Security Numbers have a specific structure we would like to
 enforce it by providing a constructor function that performs certain validations.